 The set cbtics command controls major (labelled) tics on the color box axis.
 Please see set xtics (p.
-139) for details.
+160) for details.

-76 Shell
+Shell

 The shell command spawns an interactive shell.
-To return to gnuplot, type logout if using VMS, exit or the END-OF-FILE character if using Unix, endcli if using AmigaOS, or exit if using MS-DOS or OS/2.
+To return to gnuplot, type logout if using VMS, exit or the END-OF-FILE character if using Unix, or exit if using MS-DOS or OS/2.

-There are two ways of spawning a shell command: using system command or via! (\$ if using VMS).
+There are two ways of spawning a shell command: using system command or via ! (\$ if using VMS).
 The former command takes a string as a parameter and thus it can be used anywhere among other gnuplot commands, while the latter syntax requires to be the only command on the line.
 Control will return immediately to gnuplot after this command is executed.
-For example, in AmigaOS, MS-DOS or OS/2, or system "dir"
+For example, in MS-DOS or OS/2, or system "dir"